GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 If you want to work on an open issue, make sure that you understand it well by asking for all the information you need in order to tackle it efficiently.

-You can also get in touch on the [GDquest Discord server](https://discord.gg/uzSR7jB).
+You can also get in touch on the [GDQuest Discord server](https://discord.gg/uzSR7jB).

 ## Code style ##